DarkWarrior703/anime-cli/README.md

 ```
 anime-cli <args>
 ```
-where <args> is the name of anime
+where args is the name of anime

-It will display a table containing info about the animes that contain the <args>.
+It will display a table containing info about the animes that contain the args.

 ## To-do